From Rocky Mountain National Park:

 Elk Fest Performance 1

-10 a.m. - Festival and all vendor booths open
+10:00 AM Festival and all vendor booths OPEN

-10 a.m. - Festival and all vendor booths open
+10:00 AM Festival and all vendor booths OPEN

 Wildlife Watching

 The festival coincides with the famous elk rut, or elk mating season.
 Wild elk are often easily seen in town and in nearby Rocky Mountain National Park.
-Remember elk are wild animals.
-Always keep a safe distance, especially from the males (bulls), which can be aggressive as they defend their females (cows) from other bulls at this time of year.
-Give them room - use your zoom!
+Remember, elk are wild animals.
+Always keep a safe distance, especially from the males (bulls), who can be aggressive as they defend their females (cows) from other bulls at this time of year.
+Give them room—use your zoom!
 Learn the most important rule of safe and respectful wildlife watching.

 Parking